Selected Correspondence Peter

 This ‘finding out if it works’ is the only way to deal with doubts and objections.

-There is a healthy dose of skepticism at this point, a not wanting to take the whole thing hook-line-and-sinker.
+GARY: There is a healthy dose of skepticism at this point, a not wanting to take the whole thing hook-line-and-sinker.
 I guess I am saying that, whereas I thought I was willing to take the plunge unreservedly, there is a hesitation, a wait and see approach.
 And perhaps that is as it should be.

-I would say it is impossible for those who have been on the spiritual path to immediately take actualism on, hook-line-and-sinker, for it is completely opposite to Spiritualism.
+PETER: I would say it is impossible for those who have been on the spiritual path to immediately take actualism on, hook-line-and-sinker, for it is completely opposite to Spiritualism.
 To do so, without understanding the radical difference between the two, is to completely miss the point and to only indulge in further delusion, or attempt to take on actualism as a yet another belief-system.
 This is why so much of one’s early investigations involve freeing oneself from spiritual morals, ethics, values and beliefs such that one begins the process of turning around and facing the other direction.

 It does seem that you may well be reporting doubts after the fact, something I often found myself doing.
 Sort of a ‘what have I got myself into this time’.
 I can only report: it’s simply the best because it’s actual!

-But I want to forge on with this.
+GARY: But I want to forge on with this.
 One example of this is writing this post.
 My usual approach is to reticently test the waters before jumping in on a list such as this.
 I am excited to have this opportunity to ‘compare notes’ with others that are going through this, and so I am jumping right in there.

-A lot of what I write is in hindsight about the process and when I look back what I did was jump in straight away, but I kept my wits about me.
+PETER: A lot of what I write is in hindsight about the process and when I look back what I did was jump in straight away, but I kept my wits about me.
 I had this burning desire to be free, and a burning discontent with my life as it was.
 I was determined to get to the bottom of this mystery and, as I was already suss of the spiritual path, I figured ‘I had nothing left to lose’ by jumping straight in.
 I jumped in to finding out about what was on offer, and finding out if it worked as opposed to my falling for spiritual belief where I had left my mind at the door, surrendered my will and trusted my feelings.
 If anyone attempts to take actualism on as a belief it will do nothing for them, there will be no radical change.

 To get to this state of complete dissociation is for most a very complex and torturous process and only a rare few manage to pull it off completely.
 The level of denial of the physical world alone requires an extraordinary effort.
 To regard all that we see, hear, touch, feel, smell, eat and breathe to be illusionary requires a mind-bending act of astounding tortuousness.
-It is because of the complexity and difficulty involved that most mystics had to renounce the obvious pleasures and delights of the physical world and go off to caves, monasteries, ashrams and lone wanderings and indulge in often bizarre practices such as meditation, yoga, chanting, whirling, special diets, celibacy, etc. in order to strengthen their fantasies.
+It is because of the complexity and difficulty involved that most mystics had to renounce the obvious pleasures and delights of the physical world and go off to caves, monasteries, ashrams, lone wanderings and indulge in often bizarre practices such as meditation, yoga, chanting, whirling, special diets, celibacy, etc. in order to strengthen their fantasies.

 The ‘self’ (including all its cunning spiritual variations) is an illusion, not the physical, tangible, palpable physical world.